blold/help-center/docs/3_Making Deposits/README.md

-* Copy the Deposit Address from the next screen or use the QR code as appropriate.
+* Copy the Deposit Address from the next screen or use the QR code as appropriate for your wallet.

 ![Crypto-003.png](/images/Exchange/Deposit/Crypto-003.png)